iov-one/docs/docs/iov-name-service/clients/03-transaction.md

 In a nutshell, protobuf is an effective and easy-to-use serialization format.
 To use it define protoc definitions(_.proto_) and then compile them to the desired language which protocol buffers [supports](https://developers.google.com/protocol-buffers/docs/tutorials).
 After these steps, high tech comms is ready to be used in your software.

-### Weave proto definitions
+### IOV Name Service proto definitions

-_Weave_ protobuf definitions are kept under [weave/spec/proto](https://github.com/iov-one/weave/tree/v0.21.0/spec/proto) for easy access and usage.
-Dive in to _weave/spec/proto_ to get some idea of how _Weave codec_ files are defined and structured.
+_IOV Name Service_ protobuf definitions are kept under [weave/spec/proto](https://github.com/iov-one/weave/tree/v0.21.0/spec/proto) for easy access and usage.
+Dive in to _weave/spec/proto_ to get some idea of how _IOV Name Service codec_ files are defined and structured.

 ## IOV Name Service Transactions